 • electric power supply: generating, transmitting, and distributing power to the general public.

-Manhattan’s civil engineering program is the College’s oldest engineering program, founded in 1892.
+Manhattan’s civil engineering program is the University’s oldest engineering program, founded in 1892.
 Since then, it has become an industry frontrunner — U.S. News & World Report routinely ranks our School of Engineering among the top 50 engineering schools in the nation whose highest degree is a bachelor’s or master’s.

 Location

-Often considered “The College That Built New York,” Manhattan College students and alumni are helping to create and maintain some of the world’s most complex structures including the George Washington Bridge and New York City’s subway system.
+Often considered “The University That Built New York,” Manhattan University students and alumni are helping to create and maintain some of the world’s most complex structures including the George Washington Bridge and New York City’s subway system.
 Jaspers have also had a hand shaping the city’s skyline: two Manhattan engineering alums have overseen the master plan for rebuilding the World Trade Center, including the 1 WTC tower which is now tallest structure in the western hemisphere.

 As a civil engineering major, expect to follow in the footsteps of our alumni, who have landed internships and jobs at major organizations, including: